-What bills need fiscal notes?
+Which bills need fiscal notes?

 Fiscal notes are attached to all non-appropriation bills to show the financial impact of the legislation on an agency.
 Many bills have fiscal notes that show no fiscal impact (i.e., a zero fiscal note or a statement of zero fiscal impact).
-Fiscal notes can go through multiple versions as a bill progresses and changes.
+Fiscal notes may be revised as a bill progresses and changes.